luthair/draw-steel-bar-brawl/README.md

 ## Development

 Bar Brawl is purely data based, meaning that you can adjust everything by updating via Foundry and expect the changes to be applied automatically.
-The resource bar object is stored for each token in `Token.data.flags.barbrawl.resourceBars` and has the following format:
+The resource bar object is stored for each token in `Token.flags.barbrawl.resourceBars` and has the following format:

 ```javascript
 {